-Admission Requirements for the Accelerated Bachelor of Science in Nursing (ABSN) Degree
+Admission Requirements for the Accelerated Bachelor of Science in Nursing (ABSN) Degree Program waived for those with an undergraduate GPA of 3.4 or higher and/or those holding a master's or higher degree.

 Students admitted to the program are expected to be self directed and committed to a rigorous academic and clinical experience, and must possess the physical and mental skills and abilities necessary to complete the ABSN curriculum.
-Admission requirements are:
+Admission requirements: